-8. NTIA should seek appropriations funding to continue to update and improve the Government Master File (GMF).
+8. We recommend that NTIA seek appropriations funding to continue to update and improve the GMF.

 From what we understand, the GMF may not have evolved much over the past 10 years or so with regard to form and function.
 The data within the GMF may be excellent, but interpretation and ease of understanding may be challenging.
 We further understand there may be initiatives moving forward within NTIA regarding enhancements to the GMF and procedures.
 We believe this is an important issue as the data and process for modern spectrum management certainly exists.
 The GMF should be a central repository of data that a modern spectrum management system can pull from in order to maintain an updated overview of the federal assignment and use landscape.
 More recently, the former NTIA Assistant Secretary and current FCC Commissioner made similar remarks with regard to the National Broadband Plan.
 "We need a more vibrant secondary market.
 I'm talking about more spectrum sharing between private and federal.
 There's going to be a lot that can be done in those areas that almost all depend on a better database.
-One of the recommendations you're going to see is a more user- friendly, a more thorough database that can be used on an hour-to-hour, minute-to-minute basis." - FCC Commissioner Meredith Attwell Baker, November 24, 2009, The Hills Hillicon Valley data useful - an upgrade to the GMF along with tools and systems would be a positive step forward.
+One of the recommendations you're going to see is a more user- friendly, a more thorough database that can be used on an hour-to-hour, minute-to-minute basis." - FCC Commissioner Meredith Attwell Baker, November 24, 2009, The Hills Hillicon Valley

+Accordingly, we recommend that NTIA seek appropriations funding to continue to update and improve the GMF into a more modern system of input and output.
+It is important to make the GMF data useful - an upgrade to the GMF along with tools and systems would be a positive step forward.
 Further, it is more important to establish new and enhanced spectrum training and management programs.
 This role should be given very high status and remuneration as to attract and maintain a high level of talent and capability.
-As it stands today, there seem to be limited capability to understand and interpret specific spectrum assignment and use at the central level without involving numerous people, time and know-how.21 With a more advanced real-time database and web-based portal, the capability to get this data immediately would be possible.
+As it stands today, there seem to be limited capability to understand and interpret specific spectrum assignment and use at the central level without involving numerous people, time and know-how.20 With a more advanced real-time database and web-based portal, the capability to get this data immediately would be possible.
 Further, analysis could be done to determine more macro assignment and use by agencies.
-The current spectrum inventory should be the initiation of a more intense focus on spectrum database records and how these records can be viewed and analyzed.
-This is another result of more spectrum transparency.
+The current spectrum inventory should be